ArchipelagoMW/Archipelago/docs/world api.md

 class TestChestAccess(MyGameTestBase):
     def test_sword_chests(self) -> None:
         """Test locations that require a sword"""
         locations = ["Chest1", "Chest2"]
         items = [["Sword"]]
-        # this will test that each location can't be accessed without the "Sword", but can be accessed once obtained.
+        # this will test that each location can't be accessed without the "Sword", but can be accessed once obtained
         self.assertAccessDependency(locations, items)

     def test_any_weapon_chests(self) -> None:
         """Test locations that require any weapon"""
         locations = [f"Chest{i}" for i in range(3, 6)]
         items = [["Sword"], ["Axe"], ["Spear"]]
-        # this will test that chests 3-5 can't be accessed without any weapon, but can be with just one of them.
+        # this will test that chests 3-5 can't be accessed without any weapon, but can be with just one of them
         self.assertAccessDependency(locations, items)
 ```

-For more information on tests check the [tests doc](tests.md).
+For more information on tests, check the [tests doc](tests.md).